Creating global opportunities for Korean capital

 Governing Partner and Global Head of Direct Lending, HPS Investment Partners

 Managing Director - Asia, PEI

 Executive Chairman and Chief Investment Officer, Merricks Capital

 Senior Portfolio Manager, Korea Post Savings

-Executive Director, Huatai International
+Executive Director of Principal Investment, Huatai International

 Head of Investment Banking Division, Shinhan Life Insurance

 Former Head of Overseas Corporate Finance, The Korean Teachers’ Credit Union

 The PDI Seoul Forum 2019 will offer a unique opportunity for organisations to raise their profile among 150+ senior private debt decision-makers across the world.

 For exclusive sponsorship package for the PDI Seoul Forum 2019, please contact sponsorship team at firstname.lastname@example.org, call +852 2153 3846.